Boundedness questions for Calabi-Yau threefolds: Components of the positive index cone

-\begin{proof} We follow the same ideas as in the proof of Lemma 3.1.
-The condition $D^2 \cdot E =0$ defines a further hypersurface, and by the result from \cite{Warren} will subdivide each $P^\circ$ into a finite number of open connected subcones on which $D^2 \cdot E >0$.
+\begin{proof} We follow the same ideas as in the proof of Lemma 3.3.
+The condition $E_i \cdot D^2 =0$ defines a further hypersurface, defined by some quadratic form.
+We consider the complement of the hypersurface in $\R^\rho$ defined by the product of these $r$ quadratic forms, the cubic form and its Hessian.
+By Lemma 3.1 this is an open cone with finitely many connected components, where again there is an explicit upper bound on the number of such connected components.
+This then subdivides $P^\circ$ into a finite number of open connected cones, on each of which $D^2 \cdot E_i \ne 0$ for all $i$.
+In particular this yields a finite number of connected open subcones on which $D^2 \cdot E_i >0$ for all $i$.